riglab/Remote-Brainstorming-Omron-Robotic-Arm/README.md

 # Remote Brainstorming - Omron Robotic Arm

+**Remember to hold the physical emergency stop button of the robot during the time you are controlling it, it can easily break things or hurt people.
+Press the red button immediately when anything goes wrong!!!**

 Please download the software, [ACE from Omron](https://automation.omron.com/en/us/forms/ace-robot-software-download-request-form), to operate the robot.
 Please note the software is only compatible with Window System.